COMP-NW welcomes class of 2022

 The class is comprised of 60 women and 47 men.
 Fifty-eight of the students are from the Pacific Northwest.
 It is an extremely diverse class, with students born in China, South Korea, Ukraine, Colombia, Ireland, Japan and Greece.

-Barnes recently spent three months serving as a volunteer in Armenia.
-During that time she worked in an emergency room and because of that experience she is considering a specialty in general surgery, perhaps with a focus on trauma.
+“I have a few things I’m interested in.
+I’m going in open-minded,” Nelson said.

-Austin Kleint, a 2014 graduate of East Linn Christian Academy, sent primary applications to about 10 schools.
-But when COMP-NW responded positively, he focused exclusively on gaining admission and staying close to home.
+Austin Kleint, also an ELCA grad, sent primary applications to about 10 schools.
+But when COMP-NW responded positively, he focused exclusively on gaining admission there and staying close to home.
 COMP-NW was the only medical school to which he submitted a secondary application.

 “They have such a focus on patient/doctor interaction, which is really important to me,” said Kleint, who graduated from California Baptist University earlier this year after majoring in biology with a concentration in pre-med.